marklouisALTER/python-exercise/README.md

 DE (DATA ENGINEER) the exercise that i encounter and i start to re-write it then save here in github.
 Though i did not put all the exercise that i encounter but this is enough to start your journey also into DE.
 Special Thanks to <b>DATA ENGINEER PILIPINAS</b> also to <b>SIR MYK </b>
-for giving me opportunity to join in 6 months training course in datacamp.
+for giving me opportunity to join in free 6 months training course in datacamp.

 ## Getting Started